dropbox/securitybot/README.md

 ### Users
 The `User` object provides support for handling user state.
 We keep track of whatever information a messaging system gives to us, but really only ever use a user's unique ID and username in order to contact them.

+### Alerts
+Alerts are uniquely identified by a SHA-256 hash which comes from some hash of the event that generated them.
+We assume that a SHA-256 hash is sufficiently random for there to be no collisions.
+If you encounter a SHA-256 collision, please contact someone your nearest University and enjoy the fame and fortune it brings upon you.

 ## FAQ